Sponsored by Kinder Morgan Terminals.

 Jenny Frank, Ph.D., is an Assistant Professor of renewable energy at the State University of New York College of Agriculture and Technology (SUNY Morrisville).
 She received her doctorate from the State University of New York College of Environmental Science and Forestry (SUNY ESF).
 Her research focuses on quantifying the environmental, financial, and technical viability of renewable energy technologies, biomass feedstocks and alternative fuels.
 This includes techno-economic analyses for renewable energy pathways, including biodiesel.
 Her results found that when compared to battery-electric as a pathway to decarbonization, the biomass-based diesel pathway achieves the largest 20-year net present value.

 Empire Clean Cities

-Joy Gardner is the executive director of Empire Clean Cities, as well as the U.S. Department of Energy’s Clean Cities Coalition Director for New York City and the Lower Hudson Valley.
-She holds a Master’s degree in Nonprofit Management from the New School for Public Engagement and has over 13 years of experience working for a variety of social impact campaigns and organizations.
-Gardner has worked with public and private stakeholders to help cut greenhouse gas emissions, reduce petroleum consumption and advance clean transportation in the region.
+Joy Gardner is the Executive Director of Empire Clean Cities, as well as the U.S. Department of Energy’s Clean Cities Coalition Director for New York City and the Lower Hudson Valley.
+She holds a Master’s degree in Nonprofit Management from the New School for Public Engagement and has over 13 years experience working for a variety of social impact campaigns and organizations.
+Gardner has worked with public and private stakeholders to help cut greenhouse gas emissions, reduce petroleum consumption, and advance clean transportation in the region.

 Greater Washington Region Clean Cities Coalition